Dysmenorrhea (Painful Menstrual Periods): Causes and Treatment

 What Are the Best Home Remedies for Dysmenorrhea (Painful Menstrual Cramps)?

-Common treatments for Dysmenorrhea may include:
+Common treatments to relieve bad period cramps may include:

 • Massaging the lower abdomen and back to alleviate muscle tension;